Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 # Surface

-A plain white background was chosen
+A plain white background was chosen as to not distract viewer from the content.

 ## Technologies